stalexan/netstat-monitor/README.md

     $ sudo apt-get install python3
     $ sudo python setup.py install

+This will install the netstat-monitor exe to /usr/local/bin/ and the netstat.py module to /usr/local/lib/python3.2/dist-packages/.

-Or, the install step can be skipped and netstat-monitor can be run from the directory the files were extracted to.
+Optionally, the install step can be skipped and netstat-monitor can be run directly from where the files were extracted.

 ## Running